efinicke/irc/README.md

         res = pointer to the head of the linked list addrinfo structures that was returned by getaddrinfo() it does not clise any open socket or release any other resources

+    #################
+    # getnameinfo() #
+    #################
+        used to convert a socket address, such as an IP address and port number, into a human-readable host and service name. typically used in conjunction with the getaddrinfo()
+        The getnameinfo() function takes a socket address (in the form of a sockaddr struct), the size of that struct, and flags indicating what information to return.
+It then fills in a host buffer and a service buffer with the host name and service name, respectively.

+            #include <netdb.h>
+            #include <sys/socket.h> for sockaddr struct
+            int getnameinfo(const struct sockaddr *sa, socklen_t salen, char *host, socklen_t hostlen, char *serv, socklen_t servlen, int flags);

+        sa      = pointer to sockaddr struct that contains the socket address to be converted salen   = size of sockaddr struct pointed by sa host    = pointer to a buffer that will be filled with the hostname hostlen = size of the buffer pointed to by host serv    = pointer to a buffer that will be filled with the service name servlen = size of the buffer pointed to by serv flags   = flags to modify the behavior of the function returns 0 on success, error code on failure (use gai_strerror() to obtain a human readable error message)

     ##########
     # bind() #